What does a gas leak smell like? How to identify a gas leak

 Your health takes a turn

 Headaches, dizziness, fatigue, nausea and irregular breathing could be signs of exposure to low levels of natural gas.
 High-level exposure symptoms include severe headaches, extreme fatigue, issues with memory and concentration, nausea, passing out and suffocation.
-You should evacwwwe the premises and see a doctor if you experience any of these symptoms.
+You should evacuate the premises and see a doctor if you experience any of these symptoms.

 You have continuous bubbling in standing water